 Urban Gateways, a Chicago non-profit dedicated to engaging young people in arts experiences to inspire creativity and impact social change, just launched the Teen Arts Pass (TAP).
 Teens ages 13-19 can register for free online to get a pass that allows them to buy $5 tickets to performances around the city.
 From the Chicago Symphony Orchestra to Lyric Opera of Chicago and much more, the Teen Arts Pass is making it easier for young people to have access to Chicago’s great cultural institutions.

 According to Tarah Ortiz Durnbaugh, a performance programs manager at Urban Gateways, TAP was inspired by a similar program in Seattle.
-“Our executive director, Eric Delli Bovi, found out about this idea at a national conference over 2 years ago, and he said, ‘We need to figure out how to make this happen in Chicago.’
+“Our executive director, Eric Delli Bovi, found out about this idea at a national conference over two years ago, and he said, ‘We need to figure out how to make this happen in Chicago.’
 So we started with a survey for Chicago teens to see if this would be of interest to them.”

 To date, the Teen Arts Pass has over 2,000 registrants from 202 zip codes across the country (teens do not have to be Illinois residents nor do they have to be associated with a school to sign up).
 After registering online, students receive a digital version of the card that allows for immediate access, which can be shown on a phone or a print-out.
 Members then receive a plastic card in the mail.
-TAP’s website has a performance calendar that lists available performances for $5 tickets.
+TAP’s website has a performance calendar that lists available performances with $5 tickets.

-Ortiz Durnbaugh also stated that teens’ responses to TAP have been very positive.
+Ortiz Durnbaugh stated that teens’ responses to the Teen Arts Pass have been very positive.
 “After attending a live performance, students could not believe the quality of the music – they thought it was fake!
-It’s important to make sure that there are opportunities for young people to have access to high quality arts.”
+It’s important to make sure that there are opportunities for young people to have access to high-quality arts.”